 CREST has now successfully moved into a phase of self-sustained funding as a result of its growing membership.
 The network is managed by Rachel Persad, Senior Policy Adviser (Research & Innovation) at GuildHE.

-Through its collaborative projects, symposia, skills and subject-based seminars and Virtual Research Environment, the Consortium works to enhance the research cultures of its 20+ member institutions, and to communicate their ongoing achievements to stakeholders, the wider Higher Education community and the general public.
+Through its collaborative projects, summer school, events programme, skills and subject-based seminars and Virtual Research Environment, the Consortium works to enhance the research cultures of its 25+ member institutions, and to communicate their ongoing achievements to stakeholders, the wider Higher Education community and the general public.
 This activity is particularly important given the key role played by the specialised, translational, entrepreneurial and socially innovative research undertaken at CREST Member institutions, which is central to ensuring local, regional and national growth in the UK.

 What CREST does

 As quality and sustainability is vital in Higher Education research, institutions have to make a distinctive offering; the kind of collaborations that the CREST facilitates builds on existing strengths, and provides new opportunities for research-active staff and postgraduate research students to work together to generate new knowledge.